prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

 layout: page_v2
 page_type: module
 title: GDPR Enforcement Module
-description: If you have users in Europe, you'll want this module that takes action based on a user’s GDPR choices module_code : gdprEnforcement display_name : GDPR Enforcement enable_download : true
+description: If you have users in Europe, you can use this module to enable actions for processing under the GDPR and ePrivacy module_code : gdprEnforcement display_name : GDPR Enforcement enable_download : true